Pailin province: Tourist attractions

-At the foot of Phnom Yat is another pagoda, the Wat Rattanak Sophoan, "a Burmese style pagoda more than 570 years of age".
-On the walls of the enclosure surrounding the pagoda is a bas-relief depicting the Hindu saga of the churning of the Ocean of Milk.
+At the foot of Phnom Yat is another temple named Wat Rattanak Sophoan.
+It is believed to have been first constructed during the 15th century and has a syncretism of Burmese and Khmer ornamental design.
+The temple is known for its gate with three Angkorean-styled spires.
+On the walls of the temple enclosure surrounding the pagoda is a bas-relief depicting the Hindu saga of the churning of the Ocean of Milk.